jameshughes89/cs4XX-EvolutionaryComputation/site/outline/outline.rst

       - 30
       - ``True``
       - End of November-ish
-    * - Lecture
+    * - Lecture Activities
       - 10
       - ``False``
-      - Second Half of Semester
+      - Ongoing, in class

 * Each *point* equals one percent of the final grade